About the Opportunity

 Pride Foundation is a proud equal opportunity employer committed to an inclusive work environment and to building a team that reflects the rich diversity of our community.
 People of color, people with disabilities, and people of diverse sexual orientations, gender expressions and identities who are underrepresented in the field of philanthropy are encouraged to apply.

-Send letter of interest and resume to: Katie Carter at firstname.lastname@example.org.
-Please include “Regional Director of Community Engagement” in the subject line of your email.
+Send letter of interest and resume to: Katie Carter at email@example.com.
+Please include “Regional Philanthropy Officer” in the subject line of your email.
+In your letter of interest, please make it a point to address the skills and experiences you bring to this role, as outlined above.

-Interested candidates are encouraged to submit their applications by Friday, June 7th for early consideration.
-You are welcome to submit an application after the deadline, as the position will remain open until filled so that we can be sure to find the best candidate for this critical role on our team.
-However, late applications will only be moved forward on a case-by-case basis.
+Interested candidates are encouraged to submit their applications by Friday, September 6th.
+Applications will be accepted until the position is filled, though applications submitted after the deadline will be considered on a case by case basis.
 The position will be filled as soon as the appropriate candidate is found, as the position is available immediately.

 Please email Katie Carter if you have specific questions about this position.